314dev/PI/docs/source/guides/data.rst

 1. Create a DataLoader that iterates over multiple Datasets under the hood.
 2. In the training loop you can pass multiple DataLoaders as a dict or list/tuple and Lightning will automatically combine the batches from different DataLoaders.
-You can control the way how dataloaders of different length are combined by the flag `multiple_trainloader_mode` of the :class:`~pytorch_lightning.trainer.Trainer`.
-Alternatively, you can provide dataloaders via :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`.
+You can control the way how dataloaders of different length are combined by the flag `multiple_trainloader_mode` of the :class:`~pi_ml.trainer.Trainer`.
+Alternatively, you can provide dataloaders via :class:`~pi_ml.trainer.supporters.CombinedLoader`.
-3. In the validation, test or prediction you have the option to either return multiple DataLoaders as list/tuple, which Lightning will call sequentially, or combine the dataloaders using :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`, which Lightning will automatically combine the batches from different DataLoaders.
+3. In the validation, test or prediction you have the option to either return multiple DataLoaders as list/tuple, which Lightning will call sequentially, or combine the dataloaders using :class:`~pi_ml.trainer.supporters.CombinedLoader`, which Lightning will automatically combine the batches from different DataLoaders.

 Using LightningDataModule
 =========================

-You can set more than one :class:`~torch.utils.data.DataLoader` in your :class:`~pytorch_lightning.core.datamodule.LightningDataModule` using its dataloader hooks and Lightning will use the correct one under-the-hood.
+You can set more than one :class:`~torch.utils.data.DataLoader` in your :class:`~pi_ml.core.datamodule.LightningDataModule` using its dataloader hooks and Lightning will use the correct one under-the-hood.

 .. testcode::